 Making Sense of Investments

 Everyone wants their money to grow over time.
 However investing is inherently risky and making the right choices is no easy task.
 For the majority of people, the world of investing is full of complexity, jargon and confusion.
 When coupled with media scare stories, it is no wonder that when it comes to making a decision, people are intimidated to such a degree that often no decision is made at all.
-When faced with over 4,500 funds and countless other investment choices, how do you know you are making the best decisions?
+When faced with over 4,500 funds and countless other investment choices, how do you know you are making the best choices?

 First of all, you need to think about the reason for making each investment, your timeframe, your capacity to withstand losses and the extent to which you are prepared to lose in return for gains you could possibly make.